 One of the toughest quandaries I had to overcome when deciding to have kids was the fear I would have to curb my outdoor pursuits.
 I soon learned kids are malleable; they can adapt to, and enjoy, just about any outdoor adventure when their basic needs are met.
 Invest some energy in making sure your kids travel in comfort and security when they are young and by the time they are seven or eight they will carry their own packs, paddle with efficiency and be full partners in your outdoor pursuits.
-Here’s how.
+Here’s how to trip with kids.

 This is wholly dependent on the temperament of the trippers.
 Start with short day trips, then lengthen them accordingly, but don’t be afraid to think big.
 I took my two- and three-year-old kids on a 450-kilometer trip on Ontario’s Albany River.
 During those two weeks, plenty of gorp breaks and beach stops kept the kids happy, even on some 50-kilometer days.